xyfJASON/diffusion-models-pytorch/docs/DDPM.md

 Basic arguments:

-- `-c CONFIG`: path to the configuration file.
+- `-c CONFIG`: path to the inference configuration file.
 - `--weights WEIGHTS`: path to the model weights (checkpoint) file.
 - `--n_samples N_SAMPLES`: number of samples.
 - `--save_dir SAVE_DIR`: path to the directory where samples will be saved.